kangdan1/kangdan1.github.io/README.md

 # [Professor's Name] Website

-Welcome to the official website of **[Professor's Full Name]**, hosted on GitHub.
-This website contains information about [Professor's Name]'s research, publications, teaching, and more.
+Welcome to the official website of **Prabir Daripa**, hosted on GitHub.
+This website contains information about Prabir Daripa's research, publications, teaching, and more.

 ## About

-**[Professor's Name]** is a professor in the [Department Name] at [University Name].
+**Prabir Daripa** is a professor in the Mathematics at Texas A&M University.
 His/Her research focuses on [Research Areas or Specializations].
 This site provides an overview of [his/her] academic journey, contributions to [fields], and available resources for students and collaborators.

 ## Table of Contents